dabasler/isoplants/ReadMe.md

 ### Fixing some parameters

 The `plant18O_model()` model allows to pass some parameters with the `addpar` argument.
 These will be internally joined with the main parameters, but allow for the exclusion of these parameters in certain kinds of analysis.
-Here we analyze the sensitivity of d18O leafwater to changes in the input parameters (excluding variation in soil water, and the parameters for the steps after the calculation of leaf water).
+Here we analyze the sensitivity of d18O leaf water to changes in the input parameters (excluding variation in soil water, and the parameters for the steps after the calculation of leaf water).

 ``` r
 # Calculate Sobol indices with a set of fixed parameters (set to default values)